DanTup/TestAdapters/README.md

+> NOTE: This software is not being actively developed or maintained.

-﻿Test Adapters and Frameworks for Visual Studio
+Test Adapters and Frameworks for Visual Studio
 =========

 A collection of test adapters and frameworks for non-.NET languages in Visual Studio.